SignalProcessing2020/FinalProject/README.md

 ```
 - <strong> Do not add any other folders </strong>.
+- Commit the code regularly.
-- <strong> Commit all the reports due in the project iin this repository as well as submit them on moodle. </strong>
+- <strong> Commit all the reports due in the project in this repository as well as submit them on moodle. </strong>